OUR PICK FOR YOU

 Along with improving hair and skin, biotin is known for its ability to strengthen nails.
 In fact, higher doses of biotin have resulted in significant nail health improvement.
 Studies have shown that those who take a biotin supplement can thicken their nails by up to 25 percent and decrease the amount of nail splitting and breakage they endure.
 Trial studies also have shown that an impressive 91 percent of participants experience improved nail strength when taking a biotin supplement.

 Neither muscle nor tissue lasts forever, and your body relies on B vitamins to help rebuild after tissues break down or muscles sustain damage.
 Biotin is one of the components necessary for rebuilding muscle strength and helping tissues grow.
 This vitamin also has a key role in alleviating muscle and joint inflammation, aches, and pains.
-If you continually experience joint pain or struggle with muscle strength, a biotin supplement might be just what you need to help your tissues rebuild.
+If you continually experience joint pain or struggle with muscle strength, a biotin supplement might be just what you need to help your tissues rebuild.5.
+Assists With Cell Growth

 In addition to making you look great, biotin also helps with some of your body's most essential functions.
 One of vitamin H's primary roles is to regulate the formation of DNA.
 This ensures that the genetic information in each cell works properly and replicates correctly.
 Though strong cell development is always important, it's especially critical when your cells are dividing rapidly, such as during pregnancy.

 A biotin 5,000 mcg softgel might have a relatively high dosage, but this super-strength supplement ensures that your body receives every one of the benefits it deserves.
 Keep in mind that biotin supplements provide you with an ample supply of this water-soluble vitamin.
 Once it travels through your bloodstream, however, your body eliminates any excess biotin.
-That means your body never builds up a toxic reserve of this vitamin, and overconsuming it is nearly impossible.
+That means your body never builds up a toxic reserve of this vitamin, and overconsuming it is nearly impossible.6.
+Promotes Fetal and Child Development

 Since biotin is necessary for many bodily functions, it's especially important for pregnant women supporting a new life.
 In fact, a recent study shows that many pregnant women don't receive enough biotin naturally on a daily basis.
 Since this has led to serious birth defects, many doctors recommend that pregnant women supplement their regular healthy diets with additional biotin.
 For many pregnant women, taking additional biotin is as important as taking folic acid for ensuring baby health, encouraging fetal development, and minimizing pregnancy complications.